 The soil contains a high amount of salt due to the nearby sea as well as minerals.
-Combined with the high temperatures the vines on Santorini are resistant to many of the disease which blight other wine areas across the world.
-This is the why Santorini now has some of the oldest vines in the world.
+Combined with the high temperatures the vines on Santorini are resistant to many of the diseases which blight other wine areas across the world.
+This is why Santorini now has some of the oldest vines in the world.

 These vines run as deep as 20 metres underground.
 The pumice that is in the soil on Santorini acts as a sponge absorbing water.
 This is why the older vines can survive without irrigation.
 The newer vines have to be irrigated as they don’t have those deep roots.

 As Santorini doesn’t experience much rain, its grapes are quite small and have less water than “typical” wine grapes.
 This means that the flavour of the grapes is more concentrated and the alcohol level is higher.